lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/12-dashboard-setup.md

 # Kubernetes-Dashboard Login Setup
-> Please read also `10-kubernetes-RBAC` to get a better understanding of what we are going to setup!
+> Please read also `10-kubernetes-RBAC` to better understand the setup we're implementing.

-In this document I will be using Keycloak to create a secure login with OpenID Connect (OIDC) to login to Kuberetes-Dashboard.
+This document describes how to use Keycloak to enable secure login via OpenID Connect (OIDC) for the Kubernetes Dashboard.

-I will create the Roles, Groups and Users that will be allowed to login on the dashboard with different rights.
+We will define Roles, Groups, and Users in Keycloak to control access levels within the dashboard.

 ---